Associate Dean of Enrollment and Career Management

 Funding will operate in exactly the same manner as it would for an external JD/PhD candidate.

-*A good faith effort is understood as a dedicated, serious effort by the student to find a tenure-line teaching position in a Law School and/or academic department/program.
+*A good faith effort is understood as a dedicated, serious effort by the student to find a tenure-line teaching position in a Law School and/or academic department/program, or a full-time research position.
 Students are expected to submit at least three applications per year for positions for four consecutive years until a position is secured.
 The job search should not be limited by geography.

 **A significant life event may include but is not limited to the birth of child, death or illness of a family member or life partner, or a profound illness or health matter that incapacitates the student.